probot/probot/README.md

   })
 }
 ```

-Check out some of the [featured apps](https://probot.github.io/apps) or [read the docs](https://probot.github.io/docs/) to learn more about writing a new app.
+## Building a Probot App

+If you've landed in this GitHub repository and are looking to start building your own Probot App, look no further than [probot.github.io](https://probot.github.io/docs/)!
+The Probot website contains our extensive getting started documentation and will guide you through the set up process.

+This repository hosts the code for the npm Probot package which is what all Probot Apps run on.
+Most folks who land in this repository are likely looking to get started [building their own app](https://probot.github.io/docs/).

 ## Contributing

 Probot is built by people just like you!
-Most of the interesting things are built _with_ Probot, so consider starting by [writing a new app](https://probot.github.io/docs/) or improving one of the [existing ones](https://github.com/search?q=topic%3Aprobot-app&type=Repositories), and check out our [contributing docs](CONTRIBUTING.md) for other ways to get started.
+Most of the interesting things are built _with_ Probot, so consider starting by [writing a new app](https://probot.github.io/docs/) or improving one of the [existing ones](https://github.com/search?q=topic%3Aprobot-app&type=Repositories).

+If you're interested in contributing to Probot itself, check out our [contributing docs](CONTRIBUTING.md) to get started.

 Want to chat with Probot users and contributors?
 [Join us in Slack](https://probot-slackin.herokuapp.com/)!

 ## Ideas

 Have an idea for a cool new GitHub App (built with Probot)?
 That's great!
 If you want feedback, help, or just to share it with the world you can do so by [creating an issue in the `probot/ideas` repository](https://github.com/probot/ideas/issues/new)!

-## Summer of Code

-Probot is super excited to be participating in Rails Girls Summer of Code & Google Summer of Code!
-We've written [some documentation on how to get started](https://probot.github.io/docs/summer-of-code) if you're part of one of these programs.